-- (b) for three or more tree replacements within five years, the property owner must submit to the Building Inspector a plan identifying the proper location for each replacement tree; and - (2) the Building Inspector may require, where extensive tree cutting is planned, that the applicant pay the cost of a certified arborist assigned by the Building Inspector to supervise the tree removal and ensure the protection of the existing trees. - H. Any applicant who has been denied a tree removal permit may appeal to the Village Manager or the Village Manager's designee.
+- (b) for three or more tree replacements within five years, the property owner must submit to the Building Inspector a plan identifying the proper location for each replacement tree; and - (2) the Building Inspector may require, where extensive tree cutting is planned, that the applicant pay the cost of a certified arborist assigned by the Building Inspector to supervise the tree removal and ensure the protection of the existing trees that are required to remain. - H. Any applicant who has been denied a tree removal permit may appeal to the Village Manager or the Village Manager's designee.
 The appeal must be submitted in writing to the Village Manager or the Village Manager's designee within 30 days of the determination.
 In determining an appeal, the Village Manager or the Village Manager's designee may consult a certified arborist selected by the Village Manager or the Village Manager's designee and paid for by the property owner. - I. All tree planting and associated restoration work must be substantially completed within twelve months from the date the permit is issued, unless the permit is extended by the Building Inspector, in the Building Inspector's reasonable discretion.
-The Building Inspector may revoke any permit if the work is not proceeding according to permit. - J. Emergency Removals.
-If the Village Manager or the Village Manager's designee determines that a tree is hazardous to life or property, the Village Manager or the Village Manager's designee may grant a permit for the immediate removal of the tree without following the procedures or requirements otherwise required by this section, but no tree 18 DBH or greater may be removed on an emergency basis by reason of disease without submitting to the Building Inspector a detailed report by a certified arborist justifying the removal.
+The Building Inspector may revoke any permit if the work is not proceeding according to permit. - J. Any trees that does not survive for a period of two calendar years following planting must be replaced by the permit holder at no expense to the Village or the owner of the land, if the holder of the permit is not the owner of the land.
+The replacement must be made within 60 days of written demand by the Building Inspector or within such longer time as the Building Inspector specifies. - K. Emergency Removals.
+If the Village Manager or the Village Manager's designee determines that a tree is a dangerous tree, the Village Manager or the Village Manager's designee may grant a permit for the immediate removal of the tree without following the procedures or requirements otherwise required by this section, including replacement of trees where required, but no tree 18 DBH or greater may be removed on an emergency basis by reason of disease without submitting to the Building Inspector a detailed report by a certified arborist justifying the removal.
 Removal of any tree is permitted by any person when there is an actual or ongoing emergency condition threatening life or property, the immediate removal of a tree is necessary for the protection and preservation of life or property and there is no time to wait for granting of a tree removal permit.
-Within three business days of removal, documented evidence such as photographs, along with a completed tree removal application, must be submitted to the Village Manager or the Village

-Manager's designee setting forth the nature and extent of the immediate threat.
-Failure to submit the required documentation within three business days is a violation of this chapter.

-K. Certificate of occupancy.
+Within three business days of removal, documented evidence such as photographs, along with a completed tree removal application, must be submitted to the Village Manager or the Village Manager's designee setting forth the nature and extent of the immediate threat.
+Failure to submit the required documentation within three business days is a violation of this chapter. - L. Certificate of occupancy.
 If a permit to remove a tree is issued in connection with construction that requires a building permit, the Building Inspector may not issue a certificate of occupancy until all tree planting and associated restoration work is completed to the satisfaction of the Building Inspector.

-Article V - Enforcement
+Article V Enforcement